-To view the new features and significant product changes for Oracle Data Integrator in the Oracle Fusion Middleware 12c release, see the New and Changed Features for Release 12c (18.104.22.168.1) section in Administering Oracle Data Integrator.
+To view the new features and significant product changes for Oracle Data Integrator in the Oracle Fusion Middleware 12c release, see the New and Changed Features for Release 12c (188.8.131.52.0) section in the Administering Oracle Data Integrator guide.

 Configuration Issues and Workarounds

 This section contains information on the following issues:

 SAP Extraction Programs

 As part of the 12c upgrade, SAP KMs will use GUID based program names and function group names.
 Due to this SAP extraction programs either need to be redeployed or all interfaces must have the old program name set.